 Let’s begin by looking at the biggest culprit – your kettle.

-Fill it with a mixture of half water and half vinegar and let it sit over night – in the morning, the limescale should be taken care of.
+Fill it with a mixture of half water and half vinegar and let it sit overnight.
+Then in the morning, the limescale should be taken care of.
 Rinse your kettle well, to get rid of any lingering vinegar smell.

 Alternatively, add a splash of vinegar, top it up with some water, boil, and pour it out.
 Give your kettle a wipe and you’re good – just make sure you don’t scald yourself on the still-hot appliance.